bemanproject/task/docs/issues-overview.md

 - `await_transform` uses `affine_on` without enough context information => reschedule
 - fix: specify a custom `affine_on` for `task` and arrange for various things
 - comment: how can a user tell what exactly happened? the `co_await`ing `task` and the `co_await`ed task are from the implementation

+=> define affine_on such that it start on the receiver's get_scheduler
+- LB: I'm imagining
+- it turns out that task doen't have any default parameters!
+- inline_scheduler should have a customization of affine_on and we drop the special case
+- affine_on on the task could be specialized via the task's domain: it just returns the task

+- get_scheduler is where the operation is started
+- affine_on should just take one argument and use get_scheduler but that requires that start is called on get_scheduler's scheduler

+[unrelated:
+- get_scheduler: where we got started
+- get_delegation_scheduler: where to start new work
+- get_completion_scheduler: where things complet
+]

 ## No symmetric transfer